Kit Carson in Amador County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Exploration • Notable Places • Roads & Vehicles.
 In addition, it is included in the Daughters of Utah Pioneers, and the Mormon Battalion series lists.
 A significant historical date for this entry is June 27, 1862.

 Location.
 38° 38.364′ N, 120° 8.817′ W. Marker is in Kit Carson, California, in Amador County.
-Marker is on Tragedy Springs Road near Carson Pass Scenic Byway (California Highway 88).
+It is on Tragedy Springs Road near Carson Pass Scenic Byway (California Highway 88).
 Gravesite and additional markers are located a short hike from the main marker.
 Touch for map.
 Marker is in this post office area: Kit Carson CA 95644, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Old Emigrant Road (approx. 0.3 miles away); Mormon-Carson Pass Emigrant Trail (approx. 0.6 miles away); Plasse Resort (approx. 1.1 miles away); Plasse’s Trading Post (approx. 1.1 miles away); Maiden's Grave (approx. 1.4 miles away); Carson Trail - Leek Springs (approx. 5 miles away); Kirkwood's (approx. 5.9 miles away); Caples Lake (approx. 6.6 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Old Emigrant Road (approx. 0.3 miles away); Mormon-Carson Pass Emigrant Trail (approx. 0.6 miles away); Plasse Resort (approx. 1.1 miles away); Plasses Trading Post (approx. 1.1 miles away); Maiden's Grave (approx. 1.4 miles away); Carson Trail - Leek Springs (approx. 5 miles away); Kirkwood's (approx. 5.9 miles away); Caples Lake (approx. 6.6 miles away).
 Touch for a list and map of all markers in Kit Carson.

 Additional keywords.
 Mormon Emigrant Trail

-Photographed By Syd Whittle, July 26, 2009
+Photographed by Syd Whittle, July 26, 2009

 5. Interpretive Sign at the Gravesite

 When members of the Mormon Battalion camped here, they noticed arrows & a newly-made mound.
 Upon opening it they found the mutilated bodies of their three friends.
 They reburied them, building a cairn to protect the grave.
-They also found Allen’s gold pouch, filled with gold dust & carried it to his widow in Iowa.
+They also found Allens gold pouch, filled with gold dust & carried it to his widow in Iowa.

-Photographed By Syd Whittle, July 26, 2009
+Photographed by Syd Whittle, July 26, 2009

 7. Plaque Embedded in Granite Rock Near Gravesite